logicalhacking/UPF_Firewall/README.md

 echo "/home/isabelle/afp" >> ~/.isabelle/Isabelle2016-1/etc/components
 ```

-Now, you can either link the UPF entry to a sibling directory of UPF-Firewall such
+Now, you can either link the UPF entry to a sibling directory of UPF_Firewall such
 that the import `../../UPF/UPF` in `PacketFilter/PolicyCore.thy` is valid.
 Alternatively,
 you need to change this import to `$AFP/UPF/UPF`.